 Area-Based Management Tools.
 Conservation efforts for marine biodiversity on the high seas under the agreement focus primarily on establishing new marine protected areas (MPAs).
 MPAs are to be identified based on the best available science and, where available, relevant traditional knowledge of Indigenous peoples, among other criteria.
 An MPA provides protection for all or part of the natural resources within it by prohibiting or limiting certain activities that could harm its biodiversity.
 To date, the largest international MPA is in Antarctica's Ross Sea.
 It was established by the Commission for the Conservation of Antarctic Marine Living Resources, of which the United States is a member.
 There are also MPAs within countries' exclusive economic zones (EEZs).
-The National Oceanic and Atmospheric Administration (NOAA) MPA Inventory estimates nearly 1,000 U.S. MPAs cover 26% of U.S. marine waters (including the Great Lakes).
+According to the National Oceanic and Atmospheric Administration, as of 2020, the United States had established nearly 1,000 MPAs, covering 26% of U.S. marine waters (including the Great Lakes).